2020 has presented some of the toughest challenges ever faced by industry across the globe.

-A focus on using local suppliers rather than depend on overseas supply channels, that failed at the peak of the pandemic, is providing a much-needed boost to local economies.
+A focus on using local suppliers rather than depending on overseas supply channels, which failed at the peak of the pandemic, is providing a much-needed boost to local economies.
 Along with more comprehensive incident planning and preparedness in all workplaces, a higher level of demand for PPE is expected to become commonplace.

-Despite healthy order books, many manufacturing, wholesale and distributors saw their fulfilment processes come to a sudden halt due to lockdown.
-This reliance on close proximity human-centric processes had a major impact on many businesses ability to function.
+Despite healthy order books, many manufacturing, wholesale, and distributors saw their fulfillment processes come to a sudden halt due to the lockdown.
+This reliance on close proximity human-centric processes had a major impact on many businesses' ability to function.

-In response, CNC’s (Computerized Numerical Control), has become the focus of modernization planning.
-The reasons for the increase in investment in automation has been threefold.
-Firstly, automated systems can reduce the timeline for many industries with full order books who are now playing catchup.
+In response, CNC’s (Computerized Numerical Control) has become the focus of modernization planning.
+The reasons for the increase in investment in automation have been threefold.
+Firstly, automated systems can reduce the timeline for many industries with full-order books that are now playing catchup.
 Secondly, a process that is less dependent on onsite employees safeguards against such a dramatic impact on business in the future.
-And finally, the third benefit is to reduce close-proximity work for onsite employees to protect the workforce from future health risks.
+And finally, the third benefit is to reduce close proximity work for onsite employees to protect the workforce from future health risks.

 Metal Cutting and forming tools

 Metal cutting and forming tools have led the way in the manual tool market.
 This is thanks to the quick market recovery in construction and to a lesser degree, aerospace and shipbuilding.